Toolkit Rainbow Colors of the Impressionists

 Phthalocyanine Green is a synthetic green pigment that is usually sold under a brand name, but it is worth having on the palette even though it is fairly close to Viridian.
 Both are transparent emerald greens, but Phthalocyanine Green is sharper, more intense and more transparent – such characteristics make it very useful when creating your mixtures.

-Red Lake, qualified as Deep or Rose, is used to refer to a group of colours that occupies a range of values roughly between red and purple which encompasses rich to transparent colours.
+Red Lake, qualified as Deep or Rose, is used to refer to a group of colors that occupies a range of values roughly between red and purple which encompasses rich to transparent colors.
 The original pigments in this group were Rose Madder, Carmine and Indian Lake.
-They were extracted from organic matter such as plants or insects and could be produced in many shade variants – as many as 30 different Red Lakes were offered as oil colours by the French colourman Lefranc, alone, during the 1870s.
+They were extracted from organic matter such as plants or insects and could be produced in many shade variants – as many as 30 different Red Lakes were offered as oil colors by the French colourman Lefranc, alone, during the 1870s.

 Around this time, synthetic dyes such as Alizarin also started to be used in Red Lake pigments.
 The different Red Lakes are not easily distinguishable from each other in paintings, and so it is difficult to dissect each Impressionist’s preferences.
 But what matters most is the function they served and which of today’s Red Lakes would be a suitable choice for your own works.

 The essential Red Lakes are the oil colors ranging from bright rose pink through crimson to a deep purple red.
 Dark shades of red violet or crimson tinged with brown may also work equally well.
 The rose pink to crimson varieties when mixed with White give beautiful tints which might be used for painting flowers, or to add a tinge of rosiness to the delicate complexions of young women, or children.
 Used in their pure forms, the deep Red Lakes provide a dark shadow tone for strongly lit landscapes, but the most important function of any Red Lake on the Impressionist palette is its vital contribution to colour mixtures.